Search the Encyclopedia

 As an example, the sender of the message shown in the picture, "COOL JEFFERSON WHEEL CIPHER," spells the message out and then looks to any other line of text – possibly the one directly above, which on this version of the cipher begins with the letter "N." The sender then copies the rest of the letters from that line into the correspondence to spell out "NKYG NSUS NXML CQYO TYUH HFTD."

 The recipient of the coded message would spell out these random-seeming letters on his own identical cipher and then begin looking for the one line that made sense.
 In this case, the line below.

 Although Jefferson apparently abandoned use of the wheel after 1802, it was "re-invented" twice: first by a French government official around 1890, and then just prior to World War I by an officer in the United States Army.
 Designated as M-94, the latter version was used by the Army and other military services from 1922 to the beginning of World War II.

-- Online Wheel Cipher, which graphically recreates the original and sends enciphered emails
+- Wheel Cipher.
+The Monticello Classroom.
+The online wheel cipher graphically recreates the original and sends enciphered emails.

 - Kahn, David.
 The Codebreakers: The Story of Secret Writing.
 New York: Scribner, 1996 [Rev. ed.].

 - Bedini, Silvio.
 Thomas Jefferson: Statesman of Science.
 New York: Macmillan, 1990.